Audience

 Official travel is only permitted if the following conditions are satisfied:

-• The application of public resources for the travel is consistent with the principles outlined in the Appropriate and ethical use of public resources policy.
+- The application of public resources for travel is consistent with the principles outlined in the Appropriate and ethical use of public resources policy.

-Where Directive 13/23 – Domestic travelling and relieving expenses does not apply to a traveller (for example, non-departmental employees and contractors), the department will reimburse the traveller for actual expenses incurred (i.e. accommodation and meals), per the rates prescribed in the directive.
-However, the department will not pay these travellers allowances or advances on actual expenses, unless they are travelling in relation to representative school sport.
+Where Directive 13/23 – Domestic travelling and relieving expenses does not normally apply to a traveller (for example a non-departmental employee or contractor travelling for the department) the department will reimburse the traveller for actual expenses incurred up to the rates prescribed in the directive.
+These travellers will not be paid allowances or advances.
+The only exception is if they are travelling in relation to representative school sport.

 This procedure relates to official domestic travel only.
 For official international travel, refer to the Official international travel for business and professional development procedure and the International school study tours procedure.